Cats are especially good at hiding pain and discomfort.

 It would help if you distinguished between changes in normal behavior and behavior that is entirely new or abnormal.

-Here are the few behavioral changes in cats when they are in pain:
+Here are a few behavioral changes in cats when they are in pain:

 - Sitting still and hunched up